Aramantos/MS1-World-Wide-Web/README.md

 ** **

-For a product we use everyday I find there is a remarkable lack of knowledge about the history and foundation of how the world wide web started.
+For a product we use every day I find there is a remarkable lack of knowledge about the history and foundation of how the world wide web started.
 This webpage is a stepping stone into not only educating people on its history but highlighting the people who created it.

 **1. Strategy**

-The UX is simple and user-friendly to provide an easy navigation through all pages on the site.
+The UX is simple and user-friendly to provide easy navigation through all pages on the site.

 **Project Goals:**

-*   Highlighting the progression of web design and internet applications since the first websites deployment.
+*   Highlighting the progression of web design and internet applications since the developmest of the first website.
 *   Showcasing the people behind the first website.
-*   Providing a brief history on how it all came to be.
+*   Providing a brief history of how it all came to be.

 **Customer Goals:**

-*   Providing a more pleasing and easier to navigate site.
+*   Providing a more pleasing and easier to navigate the site.
 *   The original site had quite a lot of information overload, one of the main focuses was to condense the text into a more readable layout
 *   Presenting photos of the people who were behind the development to give it a more human element.

 **2. Scope**

 *   Creating a fluid layout for ease of use.
-*   Implementing and fine tuning my own skills.
+*   Implementing and fine-tuning my skills.

 **3. Structure**

-I designed this page to create a more up to date and eye catching webpage based on the world's first page.
-The original page is just text based with no styling, my version takes modern internet protocols to allow for much more aesthetically pleasing visuals.
+I designed this page to create a more up to date and eye-catching webpage based on the world's first page.
+The original page is just text-based with no styling, my version takes modern internet protocols to allow for much more aesthetically pleasing visuals.

 **4. Skeleton**

 *   Wireframes: See page 4
-*   Fixed navigation bar -  5 page links & brand either side
+*   Fixed navigation bar -  5-page links & brand either side
 *   Home, People, History, FAQ and Original
 *   Footer with contact info, the original page & social media